Sheffield Blitz: 15 December raid

 The second night of the Blitz saw the first use of a new German policy for their pathfinders.
 High-explosive bombs were no longer carried and were replaced by incendiaries.
 On this night the pathfinder force was made up of 16 Heinkel 111s, which dropped 11,520 B1 E1 incendiaries between 7:00 pm and 7:50 pm.
 The 15 large fires and the numerous small fires started were visible from 150 km away.

 The main raid was carried out by 50 Heinkel 111s and 11 Dornier 17s, and finished at 10:15 pm.
 Many steelworks received hits, including Hadfields, Brown Bayleys and Steel, Peech and Tozer Ltd, although the damage was not serious enough to affect production.

+Later raids

+December 1940 marked the end of the primary bombing campaign against Sheffield, as the Luftwaffe continued to be weakened and targets switched to cities and industrial sites within closer proximity of the European mainland.
+Some lighter bombing raids did continue against Sheffield for several more months however, whenever weather conditions permitted.
+Further bombing raids against the city were recorded on 15–16 January 1941, on 4–5 February 1941, and on 15 February 1941.

+The largest raid against Sheffield since the previous winter took place on 14 March 1941, when 117 aircraft attacked the city, dropping more than 83 tonnes of high explosives and 328 incendiary canisters.
+The final attack on Sheffield took place on 8 May 1941, when a fleet of 34 aircraft dropped more than 53 tonnes of high explosives and 802 incendiary canisters over the city.

 Aftermath

 In total over 660 people were killed, 1,500 injured and 40,000 made homeless.
 3,000 homes were demolished, with a further 3,000 badly damaged.
 A total of 78,000 homes received damage.
 Six George Medals were awarded to citizens of Sheffield for their bravery during the raids.
 134 victims of the raids were buried in a communal grave in City Road Cemetery.